elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - {:.i2} ...
 And there it is, winded catacombs of the End and the Beginning
-- Death will pounce on them like a torrent of wild horses, like a flight of mosquitoes ...
+- Death springs on them like a torrent of wild horses, like a flight of mosquitoes ...
 - Columbus, Columbus
-- you
-- the calm
+- you, so calm
 - when you first set foot on this island, snapped shut like a mousetrap,
-- {:.pr} among the new signs, among the gods your pride refused to confess---I know it, I feel it---you did not feel overcome with triumph, no, but with anguish, with uneasy anxiety, you the impregnable, caught pierced and bound up with the great silent creepers of fear, the great silent creepers of Repentance.
+- {:.pr} among the new signs, among the gods your pride refused to confess---I know it, I feel it---you did not feel overcome with triumph, no, but with anguish, with a fine anxiety, you the unassailable, caught pierced and bound up with the great silent creepers of fear, the great silent creepers of Repentance.

 - {:.sp} The Crowd.